ssvlabs/ssv-network/docs/tasks.md

 ### Update a module
 Sometimes you only need to perform changes in the logic of a function of a module, add a private function or do something that doesn't affect other components in the architecture.
 Then you can use the task to update a module.

-This task first deploys a new version of a specified SSV module contract, and then updates the SSVNetwork contract to use this new module version.
+This task first deploys a new version of a specified SSV module contract, and then updates the SSVNetwork contract to use this new module version only if `--attach-module` flag is set to `true`.

 ```
-Usage: hardhat [GLOBAL OPTIONS] update:module [--module <STRING>]
+Usage: hardhat [GLOBAL OPTIONS] update:module [--attach-module <BOOLEAN>] [--module <STRING>] [--proxy-address <STRING>]

 OPTIONS:

+  --attach-module       Attach module to SSVNetwork contract (default: false)
-  --module      SSV Module (default: null)
+  --module              SSV Module
+  --proxy-address       Proxy address of SSVNetwork / SSVNetworkViews (default: null)

 Example:
 Update 'SSVOperators' module contract in the SSVNetwork
-npx hardhat --network goerli update:module --module SSVOperators
+npx hardhat --network goerli update:module --module SSVOperators --attach-module true --proxyAddress 0x1234...
 ```

 ### Upgrade a library